Frequently asked questions about Mercury Nexus, the development process and the differences between Mercury Nexus and

 1) Why is Connective developing a new version of Mercury?

 Our mission is to support our members in growing and maintaining successful businesses - and a big part of that is technology.
 Whist Mercury 5 remains a leading technology platform, we understand that as with all things, Mercury must evolve.
 The new Mercury platform will be built upon the foundations of Mercury 5 - retaining and enhancing the core functionality, whilst introducing new features and integrations.

 2) What is the new Mercury platform?

 We have taken the core functionality of Mercury 5 and split it out into a suite of purpose built applications.
-Additionally, we have created some brand new applications that introduce new functionality into the Mercury suite.
+Additionally, we have created some brand new functionality into the Mercury platform.